“My therapeutic goal is to get rid of my anxiety.”

 At an early age we are often taught to smile when we are upset or not rock the boat if we are angry; as a result, we might repress our emotions as we experience life.
 Additionally, the lack of accurate information about mental illness leads to misconceptions about emotional struggles, which in turn contributes to mental health stigma.
 Unlike medical disorders such as cancer or diabetes, mental illness cannot be easily diagnosed with an x-ray or a blood test.
 Therefore, this might create skepticism about seeking treatment, and a misunderstanding of mental health disorders.

-So what is a mental disorder and what causes one?
 It can be understood as a pattern of behavior that is associated with impairment in someone’s daily functioning.
 These mood and behavioral changes are often persistent and can affect all areas of someone’s life.
 Biological factors, unresolved traumas, medical conditions and other causes can contribute to the development of a mental disorder.
 These factors can cause someone to experience a series of symptoms, with the most common ones falling under the categories of anxiety, depression and substance-related disorders.

 Recently, organizations like the National Alliance on Mental Illness (NAMI) or Bring Change 2 Mind (BC2M) have been advocating against the stigmas associated with mental illness and providing support to those affected by mental disorders.
 Many celebrities, including Lady Gaga and Meat Loaf, are also openly sharing their struggles with mental illness.
 The hope is that the more people talk about mental illness and the more it is normalized, the less fear people will have to seek out help.